guettli/usability/README.md

 Jira has a new user interface.
 I have a look at the introduction...
 Why can't both tools (Jira and Confluence) which are both from the same company have a combined search?

-I use just one search engine for almost everything.
+I use just one search world wide internet engine for almost everything.
 I don't use search-engine-foo for books and search-engine-bla for blog posts and search-engine-blu for events in my city.
 I use **one**.

+Why is this for company wide intranet search different?

 ![Jira-Search--not-confluence](jira-search-wow.png)